 Whatever your reasons for beginning meditation, it’s very important that you make time for your health and emotional wellbeing, and a healing meditation practice is a great place to start.

 Most of us don’t have a separate room or a home gym in which we can practice meditation, but you can always use a guest bedroom, a living room, a garden, or even the bedroom for your session.
 If you’re the kind of person to be bothered by clutter, make sure you do a quick clean-up before you start your meditation, or that will be the only thing you think about.

 Start off with a goal of meditating for 10 or 15 minutes.
 It might not seem like a lot, but trying to harness your mind takes some effort, and you want to have an achievable goal.

 You start your healing meditation by focusing on your breathing.
 This is the easiest way to train your mind to focus on something.
 Breathe in normally through your nose, imagine fresh air coursing through your nostrils, past your tonsils and the back of your throat, and down into your lungs.
 Fill your lungs slowly, imagining all that healing oxygen rushing through your body, especially to the parts that ache.
 Slowly exhale through your mouth.

-At the end of your session, stretch your spine and limbs, drink some water, and then rise slowly from your position.
+During mindfulness meditation, every move should be purposeful and paced – don’t rush to breathe out, don’t force yourself to hold your breath, and be gentle when you exhale and inhale.
+At the end of your session, remember to stretch your spine and limbs, drink some water, and then rise slowly from your position.
 You’re all set for a great day!

 It helps to have a few aids: a yoga mat, a bottle of water close at hand, a cushion or bolster if you plan to sit on the floor.
 Some people find that it helps to light a candle or play soothing instrumental music.
 Keep it simple, though.
 You want to focus on your mind, not on creating the perfect meditation spot.